robenkleene/audio-references/ableton-live/ableton-live-automation.md

 - You can show automation by a control either by changing its value, or, to show automation without changing the current value, right-click the control and choosing `Show Automation`
 - If automation is just setting a parameter to a single value (e.g., `Device On`), then you only need one point at the beginning (e.g., a second point at the end isn't necessary)

+## Automation

+- Tells Ableton to set a parameter to a specific value at a specific time
+- In Session View, Automation is displayed in Clips
+- If a parameter has been automated, a red dot is displayed on that control

+## Modulation

 ## Devices

 - `Right-click` a parameter and choose `Show Automation`